DuqueDeTuring/books2explore/readme.md

 - Moral Mazes: The World of Corporate Managers by Robert Jackall
 - Moral Minds: How Nature Designed Our Universal Sense of Right and Wrong	Moral Minds: How Nature Designed Our Universal Sense of Right and Wrong by Marc Hauser (Hardcover)
 - Moral Panics and the Copyright Wars	Moral Panics and the Copyright Wars by William Patry (Hardcover)
+- Moral Politics : How Liberals and Conservatives Think.
+George Lakoff.
+(Ref “Jesus and John Wayne”, chapter 4,23).
 - More Money Than God: Hedge Funds and the Making of a New Elite (Council on Foreign Relations Books (Penguin Press))	More Money Than God: Hedge Funds and the Making of a New Elite (Council on Foreign Relations Books (Penguin Press)) by Sebastian Mallaby (Paperback)
 - Mortal Republic: How Rome Fell into Tyranny by Edward J. Watts
 - Musashi by Eiji Yoshikawa & Charles Terry  (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)